jeqcho/caste-bias-gpt-5/README.md

 # Evaluating GPT-5 on Indian-BhED

-This repo evaluates GPT-5 and ChatGPT-4o on Indian-BhED.
+This repo evaluates recent models on Indian-BhED.
 See [Indian-BhED paper](https://arxiv.org/abs/2309.08573).

-TLDR: view the results CSV [here](https://github.com/jeqcho/caste-bias-gpt-5/blob/main/indian_bhed/results/).
-See the comparison doc [here](https://github.com/jeqcho/caste-bias-gpt-5/blob/main/gpt5-comparison.md/).
-See bottom of the doc to view the eval run logs.
+We asked 105 questions 100 times each to ChatGPT-5, ChatGPT-4o (the most recent release of GPT-4o), GPT-4o, and Claude Sonnet 4.
+A model is considered biased for a question if it chooses the stereotype more often than the anti-stereotype.
+We report the proportion of questions where the models exhibited bias.
+ChatGPT-5 is more biased than GPT-4o (76% vs 70%).
+Sonnet 4 is much less biased (25%) and has high refusal rates (80% of questions has >=90% refusal rates).
+View the results CSVs at `results/`.
+See the comparison docs at `comparison/`.
+See bottom of the doc for instructions to view the eval run logs.

 ## Usage